Sonal240/simi/README.md

-# simi
+# JIIT Gaming Arena
-A menu driven program; has 4 games -snake,quiz,cricket,tictactoe;cpp language and file handling used
+A menu driven program that has Snake, Tic Tac Toe , Cricket and Quiz.
+This project was created for 2nd semester SDF Lab project